mytute/kotlin/README.md

     println(15-7)
     println(15*7)
-    println(15/7) // result be a hole number. because both numbers are integer. println(15.0/7) // result be a hole number. because both numbers are integer.
+    println(15/7) // result be a hole number. because both numbers are integer. println(15.0/7) // result be a decimal number.
 }
 ```